 The new Title IX rules will make it much harder for students to get schools to take appropriate action in response to complaints of sexual harassment at a time when the world is just starting to recognize the pervasiveness of gender-based violence.
 It’s also worth noting that these regulations were released in the midst of a global pandemic, when students are already facing enormous stress and anxiety.
 Dramatically changing how Title IX complaints are handled in schools will only add to the difficult circumstances students are facing.
 Commenting on the final rules Dr. Stephanie J. Hull, President and CEO of Girls Inc. shared, “At a time when students are facing the unprecedented challenges of a global health crisis, the Department of Education is making it harder for the most vulnerable students—those who have experienced sexual harassment and violence—to get the justice and healing they deserve.”

 A few of the alarming changes include:

-- Schools would be allowed—or even required—to ignore our youngest and most vulnerable students until the harassment is so severe and pervasive that a student is denied equal access to education.
+- Schools would be required to ignore our youngest and most vulnerable students until the harassment is so severe, pervasive, and objectively offensive that a student is denied equal access to education.
 Schools might not do anything until a student fails a class or drops out.
 Instead, schools should be proactive and address harassment before it gets that bad.